Employee Benefits Surveys: What Questions to Ask

 How Employee Benefits Research Can Help Your Company

-Benefits play a large role in employee satisfaction with your organization and employee benefit surveys are an important part of understanding the needs of your employees.
+Benefits play a large role in employee experience and satisfaction with your organization and employee benefit surveys are an important part of understanding the needs of your employees.
 Some employees may not be aware of all the benefits you offer, so these surveys also keep your employees up-to-date with the benefits your organization provides.

 Employee satisfaction surveys that include a benefit assessment component provide much-needed information to your organization.
 You can compare your organization with national baseline data through the Bureau of Labor Statistics’ National Compensation Survey (NCS).
 You can also compare the incidence and detailed provisions of selected employee benefit plans in small private establishments, medium and large private establishments, and state and local governments.

 What to Include in the Benefits Survey

 How do your employee benefits compare with other companies in your industry?
 You should know where you stand in all benefits areas so you can adapt your policies to meet your employee’s needs and stay relevant among the competition.